CodeScop/Oge-Mai-Field-Guide/history/hunthistory04.md

 - Proving Your Friendship
 - Celebrate Stories (offered globally initially until Winter Wonderland starts 18 Dec)

+UPDATE: Celebrate Stories appears to have been an event-only quest, which was kindly extended until around the end of Winter Wonderland.
+Here's what I had to say about it:

+###Celebrate Stories

+- **Unlocked by:** FOR DEC 13-JAN 8: available to ALL users under Global Quests
+- **Type:** Wordcount
+- **Requirements:** Write 5000 words
+- **Rewards:** 10 Core Crystals, 10 Reactions: Celebrate, 10 Reactions: For The Valley!
+- **Recommendations:**  10 CORE CRYSTALS.
+FOR 5K WORDS.
+GET.
+THIS.
+NOW.

 ### New Monsters: 13 Dec 2020